-As mentioned above, LDC firm clusters are contrasted to forms of industrial organization more common in high income countries or in multinational corporations (MNCs) characterized by larger firm size, greater vertical integration, capital intensity, distance from suppliers/customers, and reliance on formal market contracts rather than informal networks.
+As mentioned above, LDC firm clusters are contrasted to forms of industrial organization more common in high income countries or in multinational corporations (MNCs) - characterized by larger firm size, greater vertical integration, capital intensity, distance from suppliers/customers, and reliance on formal market contracts rather than informal networks.
 However, many LDCs exhibit dualism, or prevalence of the two polar forms of industrial organization.
-Firm size distributions tend to feature a thick bottom tail representing large numbers of small firms (which include clusters) mainly serving the domestic market, and medium to large size firms featuring greater vertical integration, capital and export intensity.
-Comparisons of productivity and growth across different categories of firms has been the topic of a large recent literature in development economics on firm misallocation, stemming from the findings of Hsieh and Klenow (2009) of high misallocation (dispersion of marginal revenue products across firms) in China and India compared with the US.
-This literature focuses mainly on comparisons of firm productivity, without any allowance for vulnerability to risk.
-The primary motivation of this paper is to assess the comparative resilience of firm clusters to external shocks, on a dimension of firm performance different from (expected) productivity of particular relevance in LDCs.
+Firm size distributions tend to feature a thick bottom tail representing large numbers of small firms (including clusters) mainly serving the domestic market, and medium to large size firms featuring greater vertical integration, capital and export intensity.
+Comparisons of productivity and growth across different categories of firms has been the topic of a large recent literature, stemming from the findings of Hsieh and Klenow (2009) of high misallocation (dispersion of marginal revenue products) across firms in China and India compared with the US.
+This literature has focused mainly on comparisons of firm size, productivity and growth.
+Less is known about comparative assessments of vulnerability to external risk which comprise an additional dimension of performance, or mechanisms explaining the origin and persistence of small firms with low productivity.
+This constitutes the primary motivation of this paper.

 We use firm data from China to assess the relative resilience of clusters with respect to the recent Covid-19 shock.
 The shock arrived on the eve of the Chinese New Year in the middle of February 2020, resulting in a severe lockdown in some parts of the country with high infection rates (Fang et al 2020), and restrictions on mobility between other parts and with the outside world.
 The pandemic eased by early April, resulting in a gradual lifting of the mobility restrictions thereafter.
 While the Covid-19 infection rates may have directly impacted some entrepreneurs and workers who fell ill, the mobility restrictions imposed on the rest of the population and on the movement of goods were of potentially greater significance.
 Chinese firms rely to a considerable extent on entrepreneurs and workers who have migrated from their hometowns to the place where the firm is located.
 Many of them had gone back to their hometowns for the New Year celebrations and were unable to return to their place of work until the lockdown restrictions were eased.
 Moreover, the movement of inputs supplies and goods to the market was impeded, as well as the volume of imports and exports, resulting in significant supply and demand shocks faced by firms.
-As we show in the paper, in the latter half of February there was a sharp (approximately 70%) reduction in entry flows of new firms compared to entry rates at the same time in previous years, and in the number of incumbent firms that succeeded in reopening after the New Year.
+As we show in the paper, in the latter half of February there was a sharp (approximately 70%) reduction in entry flows of new firms compared to entry rates at the same time in previous years, and an effect of the same order of magnitude on the number of incumbent firms reopening after the New Year.